Saltfarmer/BBC-recommendation-system/README.md

 ## Introduction

-Recommender systems aim to predict users' interests and recommend stuff that is interesting for the user.
+Recommender systems aim to predict user's interests and recommend stuff that is interesting for the user.
 Data are required for recommender systems from either from the user (collaborative filtering), service provider (content-based filtering), or both (hybrid filtering).
 In this project, I am trying to create a prototype of a recommendation system based on the articles from BBC.

 The British Broadcasting Corporation (BBC) is the national broadcaster of the United Kingdom.
 Headquartered at Broadcasting House in London, it is the world's oldest national broadcaster, and the largest broadcaster in the world by the number of employees, employing over 22,000 staff in total, of whom approximately 19,000 are in public-sector broadcasting.
 They produce programs and services for audiences throughout the UK.
 They also produce content that can be enjoyed across the globe.